Reception - Czechia

 • to respect hygiene regulations in the accommodation areas of an asylum facility and participate in maintenance of hygiene standards within of the asylum facility as stipulated by the rules for accommodation;

-• to follow orders and instructions in the asylum facility given by the Police and the Ministry while performing tasks in accordance with the Act on Asylum;
+• to follow orders and instructions in the asylum facility given by the police and the ministry while performing tasks in accordance with the Act on Asylum;

 • to protect the property of the asylum facility and of the other accommodated persons; and